magicznyleszek/job/src/faq.md

 ### What are yout strengths?

-1. I know both sides: designer's and developer's perspective
+1. I'm a unicorn.
+I know both sides: designer's and developer's perspective
 2. Cool-headed -- I don't give into stress easily, or believe in conflicts
 4. Helpful -- I like being a part of a team and helping people with their tasks or with introduction to new projects